Vermont Resources

 As a family resource center, the Lamoille Family Center focuses on creating an atmosphere in which all families are welcomed, nurtured, and supported.
 Lamoille Family Center recognizes that raising children is an important and challenging job for all parents, and that the outcomes of that endeavor have a profound impact on our communities and society.
 The Lamoille Family Center is firmly committed to developing a system of care for children and families that weaves together best practices of professionals, the wisdom and experience of families, and the strengths and hopes of the community.

-Capstone provides comprehensive services to help people achieve economic sufficiency with dignity through individual and community development.
+Capstone Community Action provides comprehensive services to help people achieve economic sufficiency with dignity through individual and community development.
+Services include housing navigation, assistance with applying for benefits such as utility assistance and weatherization, Head Start for Lamoille, Washington and Orange counties, financial literacy/money management, food assistance, and more.

-The Lamoille Housing Partnership was created in 1991 to provide and maintain safe, decent and affordable housing through rental, home ownership, or other means to low and moderate income persons and families living within Lamoille County and the Town of Hardwick and to provide such assistance without discrimination or prejudice.
+The Lamoille Housing Partnership provides safe, decent, and affordable housing through rental, home ownership, or other means to low and moderate income persons and families living within Lamoille County and Hardwick.

 The Vermont Center for Independent Living (VCIL), a non-profit organization directed and staffed by individuals with disabilities, works to promote the dignity, independence and civil rights of Vermonters with disabilities.
 Like other independent living centers across the country, VCIL is committed to cross-disability services, the promotion of active citizenship and working with others to create services that support self-determination and full participation in community life.
 Founded in 1979, VCIL is the only center for independent living (CIL) in Vermont and was the first organization in the state with a majority of board and staff with disabilities.